AyushBherwani1998/here_maps_webservice/README.md

 ## Generate App ID and App Code
 Go to https://developer.here.com/ and create a new account if you don't have one.
 Create a new project and select Freemium Plan.
-Under the REST & XYZ HUB API/CLI section click on Generate App ID and App Code.
+Under the REST & XYZ HUB API/CLI section of your project, click on Generate App ID and App Code.

 ## Example